pdf-association/pdf-issues/docs/32000-2-2020/clause12.md

     <p>
     If clear, the <b>Fields</b> array (see "Table 241 — Additional entries specific to a reset-form action") specifies which fields to reset.
     (All descendants of the specified fields in the field hierarchy are reset as well.)
-If set, the <b>Fields</b> array indicates which fields to exclude from resetting; that is, all fields in the document’s interactive form shall be reset <i>except</i> those listed in the <b>Fields</b> array.
+If set, the <b>Fields</b> array indicates which fields to exclude from resetting; that is, all fields in the document's interactive form shall be reset <i>except</i> those listed in the <b>Fields</b> array.
     <ins onMouseEnter="mouseEnter(this)" data-issue="174" data-iso="approved">(All descendants of the specified fields in the field hierarchy are also exempt from being reset.)</ins>
     </p>
     </td>